 Borrowings issued at variable interest rates expose Novra to cash flow interest rate risk.
-The remaining outstanding USD unsecured promissory note due to IMT (see Note 16(d)) and the revolving line of credit with the Chymiak Trust (See Note 11(b)) are subject to variable interest rates.
-In 2022 and 2021, we have not entered interest rate swaps to mitigate this cash flow interest rate risk.
+The revolving line of credit with the Chymiak Trust (See Note 11(b)) is subject to variable interest rates.
+In 2023 and 2022, we have not entered interest rate swaps to mitigate this cash flow interest rate risk.